 How we respond to and recover from emergencies

-In a large disaster or emergency, teams from across Power and Water work together to restore essential power and water services.
+During emergencies, such as severe weather, floods and bushfires, teams from across Power and Water work together to restore essential services.

 Power

-In the event of widespread or major damage, we first make sure the area is safe.
 Then, we work to restore services to emergency services, public health and community facilities.
 After this, we work to reconnect the greatest number of customers as quickly as possible.

 Water and sewerage